 Scheduled inspections must be performed by the City’s building inspectors at various phases to ensure compliance with the building codes.
 This is also needed to receive final approval for your project.

 Requesting necessary inspections is the responsibility of the contractor or homeowner.
 Do not cover anything without it first being inspected.

 Request an inspection

-Call the inspection request line at 303-604-3822.
+Lafayette residents who have obtained a homeowner permit may call the inspection request line.
 You must call before 6am to receive your inspection.

 - Project number (Year-XXXX)